 Thankfully, the process of creating and using infinite email addresses is easier and not as confusing than it sounds.

-And best of all, this Gmail hack is 100% free!
+And best of all, similar to the Gmail confidential mode I shared with you earlier, this hack is 100% free!

 Watch the video, follow the step-by-step instructions and begin implementing these new email addresses into your everyday life!